Harding University: Student-run media

 The Department of Communications runs the state radio station KVHU.

 Alongside publications of the university itself, such as the alumni newsletter Harding Magazine and the yearbook The Petit Jean, students produce their own periodical during the academic year called The Bison.
 This student-run publication is printed in nine issues per semester and made available through its multimedia website The Link.

-In 2011 a group of LGBTQ students at Harding, known as "HU Queer Press" produced a Zine called "State of the Gay," whose website was blocked by the university.
-A statement from university officials at the time said that “university administrators felt that having this website available on campus goes against [our] mission and policies.”
-President David Burks called the publication "“offensive and degrading.”
-As a result of this decision by the administration, the controversy received attention from national newspapers like The New York Times, The New Yorker, and online platforms like Jezebel (website), and The Huffington Post.
+In 2011 a group of LGBTQ students at Harding, known as "HU Queer Press", produced a Zine called State of the Gay whose website was blocked by the university.
+A statement from university officials at the time said that "university administrators felt that having this website available on campus goes against [our] mission and policies".
+President David Burks called the publication "offensive and degrading".
+As a result of this decision by the administration, the controversy received attention from national newspapers like The New York Times, The New Yorker, and online platforms like Jezebel and The Huffington Post.

-In 2018, HU Queer Press 2.0 was launched, with members producing a zine titled "Hear Queer Voices" aiming to "foster a relationship between Harding University and the queer community."
-In April 2022, HU Queer Press 3.0 was announced, with members releasing a zine titled "Look Around," requesting "that Harding University fully acknowledge, affirm, and protect its LGBT students."
+In 2018, HU Queer Press 2.0 was launched, with members producing a zine titled Hear Queer Voices aiming to "foster a relationship between Harding University and the queer community".
+In April 2022, HU Queer Press 3.0 was announced, with members releasing a zine titled Look Around, requesting "that Harding University fully acknowledge, affirm, and protect its LGBT students".

-Social Clubs
+Social clubs

 The university sponsors student-led "social clubs" that serve a similar social networking function to the Greek system, as Harding prohibits formation of local chapters of national social fraternities and sororities.
 (One exception is Delta Phi, a chapter of Pi Sigma Epsilon).
-Currently there are 14 women's social clubs and 15 men's social clubs at Harding.
+Currently there are 14 women's social clubs and 14 men's social clubs at Harding.

 Most of these organizations have adopted Greek letter names that are similar to national fraternity and sorority names.
 Social clubs are open to all academically eligible students and serve as some of the university's most visible student-led organizations.
 The clubs are a prominent part of student life with slightly more than half of all undergraduate students participating as social club members.

 The social club induction process begins when clubs host "receptions" in the fall to recruit new members.
 The membership process culminates in Club Week, when each prospective member bonds with the other members of the club through a series of scheduled activities throughout the week.
 Once a student is accepted into the club, they attend biweekly meetings and can participate in club-sponsored sports, service projects, and Spring Sing.